ljr5102/lawmakers/README.md

 # Legislators

 Legislators is an app that pulls and displays information for all the current members of the United State Congress.
+View it live [here](http://www.legislators.xyz).

 ## Screenshots
 ![dashboard](/assets/dashboard.png)